A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

-Our description rationalizes the role of the transference numbers in a binary electrolyte.
-In the volume-based description, the transference numbers are completely determined by the molar volumes due to the two constraints, \cref{eq:tzconstr,eq:tnuconstr}, such that
+Our description rationalizes the role of the transference numbers in an electrolyte with only two ion constituents.
+For such electrolytes, sign and magnitude of the transference numbers become arbitrary, as they are completely determined by the frame-specific form of the two constraints discussed above.\cite{sundheim1956transference,matsunaga2007velocity,Sinistri1962} In the volume-based description, the transference numbers are completely determined by the partial molar volumes via \cref{eq:tzconstr,eq:tnuconstr},\cite{Sinistri1962}